Francis Joseph Reitz: Legacy

 Reitz gave millions of dollars to various charities, churches, and educational organizations.
 According to his obituary, he regarded wealth, power. and brains as stewardships, and he felt they should be used for the benefit of all mankind.

 His gifts included ample contributions for helping start Reitz Memorial High School, a Catholic institution, and the West Side's public school also bearing his name, FJ Reitz High School.
 At the dedication of the Catholic school — founded in 1922 on the city's east side — Bishop Joseph Chartrand of Indianapolis arrived as the emissary of the pope to bestow on Reitz the title of Commander of the Order of Pius IX.
-Reitz was the first individual in Indiana and the third individual in the United States to receive the high honor.
+Reitz was the first individual in Indiana and the third individual in the United States to receive the highest honor.

 Reitz also gave heavily to Evansville's Little Sisters of the Poor on behalf of his father, John Augustus Reitz, and was a strong supporter of St. Vincent Orphanage in Vincennes.
 He didn't confine his generosity to his own church, however.
 He also contributed substantially to the building fund of Evansville College (now the University of Evansville), a Methodist institution.
 Reitz was a proponent of education for young men and indicated he regretted not having had the opportunity to obtain more formal education himself.

 Reitz's home (built by his father), at the corner of First and Chestnut Streets in Evansville, is now the Reitz Home Museum, the state's only Victorian house museum.